dougeby/IntuneDocs/intune/apps-inc-exl-assignments.md

 # Include and exclude app assignments in Microsoft Intune

-Using Intune, you can determine who has access to an app by assigning the groups to include and exclude.
-However, before you assign groups to the app, you must set the assignment type for an app.
+In Intune, you can determine who has access to an app by assigning groups of users to include and exclude.
+Before you assign groups to the app, you must set the assignment type for an app.
 The assignment type makes the app available, required, or uninstalls the app.

-When focusing on the availability of an app, you include and exclude app assignments to a group of users or devices by using a combination of include and exclude group assignments.
+To set the availability of an app, you include and exclude app assignments to a group of users or devices by using a combination of include and exclude group assignments.
 This capability can be useful when you make the app available by including a large group, and then narrow the selected users by also excluding a smaller group.
-The smaller group might be a test group or executive group.
+The smaller group might be a test group or an executive group.

 When you exclude groups from an app assignment, you must exclude only user groups or only device groups.
 You can't exclude a mixture of user groups and device groups.

 Intune doesn't consider user-to-device association when it excludes groups.
 Including user groups while excluding device groups is unlikely to produce the results you need.
 Inclusion takes precedence over exclusion.
-For example, if you target an iOS app to **All Users** and exclude **All iPads**, the net result is that any user using an iPad will still get the app.
+For example, if you target an iOS app to **All Users** and exclude **All iPads**, the net result is that any user who is using an iPad still gets the app.
 However, if you target the iOS app to **All Devices** and exclude **All iPads**, the deployment will be successful.

 > [!NOTE]
 > When you set a group assignment for an app, the **Not Applicable** type is deprecated and replaced with exclude group functionality.